 George was also named on St. Mark’s Church Connah’s Quay.
 Roll of Honour

 This year, (2016), Viv and Eif Williams from flintshirewarmemorials.com arranged another wonderful visit to Flanders and also took us, in Popoeringe, to a condemned cell and the place of execution similar to what George would have suffered, which we all found very sad and really heartbreaking.
 We saw one cell with graffiti written by some poor soul and in the other one, we looked through the small window in the door and there was a hologram of a soldier, sitting and standing by the window, giving us a little insight into how it was, which of course we can never really understand.
 We then went into the courtyard where there is a replica of the post that the soldier would have been tied to and the sandbags behind.
 Our hearts went out to all the soldiers who had found themselves in this position, really horrendous.
 What was really telling were chicken’s feet marks embedded in the cobbles leading to the quadrangle of Poperinge Town Hall where they were executed, which the men would have seen as they walked out to be executed.
-Many thanks to David Rowe for this haunting photograph.
+Many thanks to David Rowe for the haunting photograph below.

 The National Memorial Arboretum in Staffordshire includes a memorial to 306 British and Commonwealth soldiers who were shot at dawn for desertion or cowardice in WW1.
 The plot was chosen because it is the first place at the Arboretum where the sun falls at dawn (see photos below)